 After the discovery of the tomb of Saint James in the Middle Ages, pilgrims on the Way to Santiago started arriving in Fisterra to worship an image of Sacred Christ and see the ‘End of the World’.

-Religion, maritime traditions and pagan beliefs often mix in the folklore of Fisterra and the Costa da Morte, resulting in a rich collection of interesting local stories, legends and myths.
+Religion, maritime traditions, and pagan beliefs often mix in with the folklore of Fisterra and the Costa da Morte, resulting in a rich collection of interesting local stories, legends, and myths.